Educational Studies (EDS) - Courses

 Mathematics Methods

-This course is designed to introduce elementary and middle level teacher candidates to current methods and practices for teaching mathematics in elementary and middle school classrooms.
-Teacher candidates will deepen their understanding of the scope and sequence of mathematics standards, research-based instructional methods and assessment strategies designed to support all learners.
+This course is designed to introduce teacher candidates to current methods and practices for teaching mathematics in elementary and middle school classrooms.
+Teacher candidates deepen their understanding of the scope and sequence of mathematics standards, research-based instructional methods, and assessment strategies designed to support all learners.
 Prerequisite: EDS 402; grade of "C" or better in MTH 115, MTH 116, MTH 215 and MTH 216; must be taken concurrently with EDS 421, EDS 446, and EDS 452; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.

 EDS 446 Cr.3